 By Gary E. Anderson

 For years, I’ve carried on a not-so-friendly debate with some of my artist friends from the West Coast about their ideas of what constitutes a good subject.
-We seem to be able to agree on certain things, like apples and oranges—and even certain landscapes.
+We seem to agree on certain things, like apples and oranges—and even certain landscapes.
 But when it comes to their paintings of dilapidated old farm buildings, we part company.

 Some folks see rundown farmhouses and caved-in barns as romantic.
 Artists paint pictures of buildings with weathered boards, leaning at impossible angles—and people take those paintings home and hang them on their walls.

 But for me, I see those same abandoned farmsteads as unspeakably sad.
-After all, each one of those boarded up farmhouses represents the death of someone’s hopes and dreams for the future of their children and themselves.
+After all, each one of those boarded-up farmhouses represents the death of someone’s hopes and dreams for the future of their children and themselves.

 I get the same sad feeling whenever I pass through a small town that was once a thriving place, full of life and activity, but now sits empty and lifeless, slowly crumbling back into the black earth from which it sprang.
 Last week, I was lost on some back road (not an unusual situation for me) when I came across just such a ghost town.